danhermes/book_factory/books/output_AI_Enh_12_23b_full_book/1_-_Chapter_1__The_AI-Enhanced_Human (1).md

 She fired up Otter.ai and began her script:

 > **HOW SHE USED OTTER.AI:**
 During her "interview," Shari spoke about her journey, letting Otter.ai capture everything.

-**Otter.ai** — A transcription service that converts spoken audio into searchable text.
-Users record meetings or upload audio files to get timestamped transcripts they can search, highlight, and share.

 As the conversation flowed, she marveled at how the tool transcribed her thoughts into actionable insights.
 Post-meeting, she used Fathom to summarize the key points from her mock interview seamlessly:

 > **WHAT FATHOM CAPTURED:**
 "Shari crushed her sales targets through automation, boosting efficiency and uniquely utilizing her AI tools."

-**Fathom** — An AI meeting recorder that automatically captures, transcribes, and summarizes video calls.
-Users install it on Zoom, Google Meet, or Teams to get instant notes and action items without manual note-taking.

 The crowd in the office moved back and forth, eagerly awaiting the announcement of the Most Enhanced Employee.
 Both teams had put in hilarious efforts with their unique AI enhancements, but only one could take the crown.